DIE Library for Adult Education

 DIE Adult Education Literature Database

 The DIE library’s inventory has been stored electronically in the “DIE Adult Education Literature Database” since the beginning of the 1980s.
-The database can be accessed online via the DIE’s online library catalogue (Web-OPAC), and contains references to books, journals and articles.
+The database can be accessed online via the DIE’s online library catalogue, and contains references to books, journals and articles.

 Media dating before 1981 can be researched by card index.
-We are happy to help on site.
+We will of course be able to assist you on site.

-An overview of our journals and periodicals can be found here:
+All of our journals can be found in the library catalogue.

 Our database research system Datenbank-Infosystem (DBIS) is a collaborative service, drawing on almost 14,000 scientific databases from 350 libraries in all specialist fields.
 Of these, some 6,000 are freely accessible via the Internet.
 Other licensed libraries are available via the DIE campus network.